-Douglas Borough Council currently undertakes one weekly collection of refuse.
-Recycling collections are currently provided on a weekly or fortnightly basis, but developers should ensure there is sufficient bin storage capacity for the latter.
-Sufficient capacity for waste storage must be provided for each household to allow for extended gaps between collections owing to Bank Holidays, severe winter weather or other operational disruptions.
-The Borough of Douglas recommends that developers follow the guidance issued in document H6 of the Building Regulations with regards to waste storage capacity, so that a total of 0.25m3 (240 litres) is provided per dwelling.
+Douglas City Council currently undertakes one fortnightly collection of refuse and one fortnightly collection of garden waste from February to the end of November each year.
+Recycling collections are currently provided on a fortnightly basis, albeit there may be circumstances where a weekly collection is required and developers should ensure there is sufficient bin storage capacity, including for those exceptional circumstances.
+Sufficient capacity for waste and green storage must be provided for each household to allow for extended gaps between collections owing to Bank Holidays, severe winter weather or other operational disruptions.
+The City of Douglas recommends that developers follow the guidance issued in document H6 of the Building Regulations with regards to waste storage capacity, so that a total of 0.25m3 (240 litres) is provided for refuse per dwelling.
 For developments where the average number of bedrooms in the dwellings is less than 2, developers may choose to follow the formula for calculating waste storage capacity as set out in BS 5906:2005.
-However, any eventual under-provision of waste storage that results from not providing the recommended capacity of 240 litres per dwelling will be the responsibility of the site managers to resolve.
-The Borough of Douglas recommends that 25-30% of waste storage capacity be allocated for recycling, where 240 litres per dwelling are being allocated.
+However, any eventual under - provision of waste storage that results from not providing the recommended capacity of 240 litres per dwelling will be the responsibility of the site managers to resolve accordingly.
+The City of Douglas recommends that 25-30% of waste storage capacity be allocated for recycling, where 240 litres per dwelling are being allocated.
 Where the BS 5906:2005 calculation is being used, it is recommended that this be used to determine the refuse capacity, with recycling allocated as an additional 25-30% capacity on top of this.
-Developers should give consideration to the flexibility of the storage capacity provided, so that the Council and site managers are able respond effectively to rising levels of resident participation in recycling and/or an increased range of materials (such as glass, mixed plastics and mixed cans) becoming accepted in the recycling bins.
+Developers should give consideration to the flexibility of the storage capacity provided, so that the Council and site managers are able to respond effectively to rising levels of resident participation in recycling and/or an increased range of materials (such as glass, mixed plastics and mixed cans) becoming accepted in the recycling bins.
+The Council also issues 240 litre green bins for the collection of garden waste and so this needs to be factored in to storage capacities.